About ZenHub Workspaces

 ZenHub adds advanced multi-repository boards into GitHub.
-Inspired by kanban boards – a flow-oriented approach to development – ZenHub's boards present a simple yet incredibly robust picture of your software projects.
+Inspired by kanban boards – a flow-oriented approach to development – ZenHub's Workspaces present a simple yet incredibly robust picture of your software projects.

-Think of task boards as rich information broadcasters about your entire software organization.
+Think of Workspaces as rich information broadcasters about your entire software organization.

 They allow you to track GitHub Issues and Pull Requests end-to-end through the release cycle.

-Instead of tickets or sticky notes, ZenHub's Boards are made up of your existing GitHub data: Issues and Pull Requests.
-Let's look at the anatomy of a ZenHub Board:
+Instead of tickets or sticky notes, Workspaces are made up of your existing GitHub data: Issues and Pull Requests.
+Let's look at the anatomy of a Workspace.

 Why we visualize our workflows

-A great task board provides immediate visual cues and feedback to these questions.
-By keeping all priorities organized with GitHub Issues and the ZenHub Board, teams get an immediate visual representation of every project’s status.
+A great Workspace provides immediate visual cues and feedback to these questions.
+By keeping all priorities organized with GitHub Issues and ZenHub, teams get an immediate visual representation of every project’s status.

-When you create a ZenHub board, each “card” on the Board represents a GitHub Issue.
-Each card sits within a column, or Board pipeline.
+When you create a Workspace, each “card” represents a GitHub Issue.
+Each card sits within a column, or pipeline.
 Issues can be dragged-and-dropped between pipelines as they get worked on.
 This movement represents how tasks and stories get completed within your workflow.

-ZenHub makes it very easy to change the layout so as Issues move throughout your workflow, where they sit within your workflow can also be visualized on the Board.
+ZenHub makes it very easy to change the layout so as Issues move throughout your workflow, where they sit within your workflow can also be visualized in Workspaces.

-Regardless of how you customize a board, GitHub Issues and Pull Requests should move left to right as they get closer to completion.
+Regardless of how you customize a Workspace, GitHub Issues and Pull Requests should move left to right as they get closer to completion.
 But it's not only the job of a project manager: in a high-functioning team, everybody participates by dragging Issues as they progress through the development cycle.
-The key to making it possible is a well-organized board.
+The key to making it possible is a well-organized Workspace.

 Here's a quick overview of what each default pipeline means.